Kong/mashape-oauth/FLOWS.md

 ##### Signing Key

-Which is then encoded against a *signing key* which in some flows is different than others but is always a joining of the OAuth `Consumer Secret` and `Token Secret` once again by the `&` character like so:
+The `signature base` string is then encrypted with a salt called the *signing key* which is a joining of the OAuth `Consumer Secret` and `Token Secret` once again by the `&` character like so:

 ***

-**Note:** Sometimes in case of RSA and xAuth the signing key may only be the `Consumer Secret` with an `&` appended or not.
-For more insights check out lines [180](https://github.com/Mashape/mashape-oauth/blob/master/lib/oauth.js#L180) & [186](https://github.com/Mashape/mashape-oauth/blob/master/lib/oauth.js#L186) of mashape-oauth/lib/oauth.js
+**Note:** Sometimes in case of RSA and xAuth the signing key may only be the `Consumer Secret` with an `&` symbol appended or not.
+For more insights check out lines [233](https://github.com/Mashape/mashape-oauth/blob/master/lib/oauth.js#L233) & [238](https://github.com/Mashape/mashape-oauth/blob/master/lib/oauth.js#L238) of mashape-oauth/lib/oauth.js

 ***